yayneek/Control-system-portfolio/ADRC_tuning_Quanser/README.md

-\# Tuning ADRC controller for Quanser underactuated
+# Tuning ADRC Controller for an Underactuated Quanser System

-\## Description
+## 📄 Description

-This project revolves around tuning ADRC controller using brute force approach.
-Controller bandwidth and critical gain were tested in range \[10^(-5); 1] and \[1; 10^5] respectively.
+This project focuses on tuning an Active Disturbance Rejection Control (ADRC) controller using a brute-force approach.
+The controller's bandwidth and critical gain were tested within the ranges \[10⁻⁵; 1] and \[1; 10⁵], respectively.

-\## Objectives
+## 🎯 Objective

-\- Select ADRC settings to minimize tracking error
+- Select optimal ADRC parameters to minimize tracking error

-\## Technologies Used
+## 🛠️ Technologies Used

-\- MATLAB
+- MATLAB

-\- Simulink
+- Simulink

-\## Results
+## ✅ Results

-ADRC controller tuned using brute force approach.
-Results of this work are presented in the paper which will be submitted to a high-impact journal.
-First page of this work is attached in the files below.
+The ADRC controller was successfully tuned using the brute-force method.
+The results of this work are presented in a paper that is currently being prepared for submission to a high-impact scientific journal.
+A preview of the first page is included in the files below.